GarciaInes/Scrum-Mastering/Planning/Questions.md

 #### Part of Planning is estimating, beware ideal time and elapsed time are different things.
 * Use relative estimation (not absolute) then compare to others, is this bigger or smaller? fetch input from all not just louder voices
-* What is our capacity?
+* What is our capacity? days / people off / other comitments
+* Whats feasible given our workload discussed so far?
 * What is our focus work / uninterrupted?
 * How many hours of elapsed time do we have a day?
 * What may help to improve it?